 The Casino Luxembourg – Forum d’art Contemporain operates the same way as a Kunsthalle (an arts center with no permanent collection).
 Throughout the year, contemporary art exhibitions emphasize the diversity and complexity of current approaches.

 Situated on the new Park Dräi Eechelen and opened in July 2006, the Musée d’Art Moderne Grand-Duc Jean was designed by Ieoh Ming Pei.
 It was built at the old Fort Thüngen, based on plans drawn up by Vauban.
 “Be the Artists’ Guest” is the guiding concept of Mudam.
 Indeed, it gives carte blanche to artists and designers to put together the form and content of this new art venue, which aims to be alive with exchange and education.

 Family of Man Photography Exhibition

-Two restored old farmhouses in the centre of the village have been converted into an extremely well-stocked museum of rural life.
-No fewer than 1200 pieces are on display in twenty-one different rooms, as living witnesses of former times.
-The barns shelter a magnificent collection of antique farm machinery.
+Two restored old farmhouses in the center of the village have been converted into a highly well-stocked museum of rural life.
+No fewer than 1200 pieces are displayed in twenty-one different rooms as living witnesses of former times.
+The barns also shelter a magnificent collection of antique farm machinery.

 National Mine Museum

-The museums exhibits include mining tools, both ancient and modern; machines used to extract the iron ore; documents, maps, diagrams, photos; and work in the mine from the 19th century until today.
+The museum’s exhibits include ancient and modern mining tools; machines used to extract the iron ore; documents, maps, diagrams, photos, and work in the mine from the 19th century until today.